whatotter/azamuku/README.md

 - this isn't foolproof
 - https doesn't really work, but its not expected of you to use it anyways
 - i created everything, there was just inspo from hoaxshell
+- it's **highly** reccomended to create/obfuscate the payload - Microsoft does crawl github to find payloads, and it's highly likely it's found the one here

 ## setup
 ```